25prabhu10/notes/docs/Languages/Markdown/Markdown Reference.md

 ### Table of Contents (TOC)

 Input `[toc]` and press the `Return` key.
-This will create a “Table of Contents” section.
+This will create a "Table of Contents" section.
 The TOC extracts all headers from the document, and its contents are updated automatically as you add to the document.

 ## Span Elements